codurance/site/src/_posts/2020-04-16-functional-programming-in-elixir.md

 12  end
 ```

-Line #01 defines the module, providing a scope for the functions.
+Line #1 defines the module, providing a scope for the functions.
 It ends on line #12

-Elixir looks like Ruby, but is more consistent in its block syntax.
+Elixir looks like Ruby but is more consistent in its block syntax.
 All blocks follow one of two patterns:

 ```